 The applicant may not submit more than one application under this Call for Concept Note.

-The applicant may not be awarded more than one grant under this Call for Concept Note.
+The applicant may not be awarded more than one grant under CPDC's Calls for Concept Note.

 2.1.3 Eligibility of cost: costs that can be included